AVAnnotate/documentation/pages/ohms.md

 The [Louie B. Nunn Center for Oral History](https://libraries.uky.edu/locations/special-collections-research-center/louie-b-nunn-center-oral-history){:target="_blank" rel="noopener"} at the University of Kentucky Libraries created a web-based system called OHMS (Oral History Metadata Synchronizer) to inexpensively and efficiently enhance access to oral history online.
 [Learn more about OHMS](https://www.oralhistoryonline.org/){:target="_blank" rel="noopener"}.

-Legacy OHMS XML files may be converted to AVAnnotate projects using this method.
+Legacy OHMS XML files may be converted to AVAnnotate projects using the following method.

 ![Image 4](../../assets/ohms.png)